 Hikers do have to be aware, however, of two things:

 - The Sunshine Coast Trail is not located in total wilderness.
-Dirt roads (mostly for logging or recreational use) do criss cross across the local landscape and the path does weave in and out of populated areas
+Dirt roads (mostly for logging or recreational use) criss cross across the local landscape and the path does weave in and out of populated areas

 - Some sections of the trail do route through or close to working forests.
 In this context, that means active or dedicated logging areas

 For me, these two factors did not dampen my enthusiasm or enjoyment for this trail.
 I still had the opportunity to see so many magnificent places and truly immerse myself in nature.

 In terms of difficulty, the Sunshine Coast Trail is not technically hard.
 The path is established, very well marked and easy to follow.
-There’s no scree or exposed trail walking.
+There’s no scree or exposed trail walking on the main route.